AtriSaxena/atrisaxena/README.md

 I am Atri Saxena.

-- 🔭 I’m currently working on some projects using ReactJS, NodeJS and MongoDB.
+- 🔭 I’m currently working on a mission to do Kaggle everyday..

-- 🌱 I’m currently learning Health Care AI and Android Developement with Kotlin.
+- 🌱 I’m currently learning Tensorflow 2.x aiming for Tensorflow Certification.

-- 👯 I’m looking to collaborate on NLP and Healthcare product.
+- 👯 I’m looking to collaborate on NLP and Computer vision Tasks Kaggle Compitions.

 - 💬 Ask me about Machine Learning, Object detection and Google Cloud.